TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

    hide << inactive >> stereotype

-A standalone manual, i.e. a tutorial, guide or reference, is usually not hosted in a store.
+A standalone manual, i.e. a tutorial, guide or reference, is usually not provided in a store.
 Therefore, guide the user to two aspects of the manual by
 configuring:

 #. :ref:`user-round-trip-documentation-aspect`